 V.A.
-3410 Experiments in Moving Image (3,4,0) (E) Prerequisite: V.A.
+3410 Experiments in Moving Image and (3,4,0) Sound

+Prerequisite: V.A.
 2380 Sound: The Basics or V.A.
 2720 Looking through the Lens

 This course aims at offering students unconventional perspectives on moving image and sound.
 Notions of creativity and usages of digital moving image and sound gears as artistic tools are highlighted.
 Hence, the course strongly encourages mixed genres and personal experiments.
 Students will learn the art of moving image and sound that inherently stress the significance of experimentation in visual rhetoric, mass media (TV) criticism, and the spirits of boldness in contemporary art making.
 Students will learn histories, technological/cultural contexts and artistic practices of experimental film/video art.

 As an intermediate level course, students will learn digital video production including camera work and the use of supported gears, the craft of three-point lighting and its variations, and also the knowledge of safety and different types of lighting gears.
+Regarding the idea of sound, it goes beyond the common practice of audio production as supplementary and secondary to visuals.
+Students will unlearn sense of sight as their primary sense and thus re-learn multiple meanings and interpretations of sound and its relations with images.
 After taking this course, students should be ready for upper-level courses that are research-based and aim at exploring further on novelty of time-based media.
 This course also supports students working on other areas of arts with elements of moving image and sound, such as interactive media, hypermedia and installation art works.

-V.A.
-3430 Self-Identity through Jewellery (3,4,0) (E) Prerequisite: V.A.
-2550 Small-Metal Jewellery
+V.A.3430Self-Identity through Jewellery(3,4,0)Prerequisite:V.A.2550 Small-Metal Jewellery